September 17, 2020

 The production workbook

-The key for a producer to manage their time and stay focused day-to-day is maintaining rigorous and centralized documentation.
-Also called a wrap binder, the production workbook is where you store and organize all documents, files, and forms associated with the production broken down into the phases: planning, pre-production, production, post, and delivery.
-This should include everything from the budget to call sheets to production overages.
+A key tool for film production management is the production workbook, also called a wrap binder.
+This workbook organizes and stores all documents, files, and forms associated with each phase of the production process: planning, pre-production, production, post, and delivery.
+This includes everything from the budget to call sheets to production overages.

 What is Film Production Management Software - Assemble Software - Wrapbook